yesodweb/yesodweb.com-content/blog/2014/06/exceptions-transformers.md

 ## exceptions

-The exceptions package exposes three typeclasses, all specifically geared at example handling, and each one incrementally more powerful than the previous one. `MonadThrow` is for any monad which can throw exceptions.
+The exceptions package exposes three typeclasses, all specifically geared at exception handling, and each one incrementally more powerful than the previous one. `MonadThrow` is for any monad which can throw exceptions.
 Some examples of instances are: